 There are plenty of hemp smokers who want to avoid THC at all costs, and that’s perfectly understandable.
 Not everyone wants to get high, after all, and it’s convenient that we now have the option of using Cannabis sativa without experiencing any intoxicating effects.
 At the same time, however, hemp lovers who live in states where recreational or medical marijuana are legal shouldn’t jump to conclusions and take THC permanently off the table.

 It’s a simple fact, for instance, that THC can help with serious conditions like glaucoma and multiple sclerosis.
 This intoxicating cannabinoid also appears to boost your appetite, and it has impressive anti-nausea qualities.
 Plus, there’s a reason that weed continues to gain popularity across the country—THC provides relaxing, enjoyable effects that help you forget about your worries and focus on the positive aspects of life.
-Just remember to use THC-rich weed in moderation to avoid this cannabinoid’s negative effects.

-CBD Weed and the Entourage Effect
+CBD weed and the entourage effect

 Within the human body, there is a group of neuroreceptors and neurotransmitters known as the endocannabinoid system.
 The main neurotransmitter within the endocannabinoid system is anandamide, which is called an “endocannabinoid” because both its structure and effects are similar to those of plant-derived “phytocannabinoids.”
 The two primary neuroreceptors in the endocannabinoid system are the CB1 and CB2 receptors, which are most concentrated in your central nervous system (CNS).